recallmenot/sourceCopy/README.md

 ## Usage

-Run the program:
+With sourceCopy being available in your PATH, simply run it from your project's root dir:
 ```
 sourceCopy
 ```
+You'll be able to browse the project dir from here.
+The upper window shows the current directory's contents ([D] for directories, [X] for selected files).
+The lower window lists selected files.

+### Keys

-- **J/K**: Move cursor up/down in the file list.
+- **J/K/Down/Up**: Move cursor down/up in the file list.
-- **H**: Navigate up one directory.
+- **H/Backspace**: Navigate to the parent directory.
-- **Space/L**: Toggle file selection or enter a directory.
+- **L/Space**: Toggle file selection or enter a directory.
 - **B**: Toggle Markdown formatting (ON by default).
-- **Enter**: Copy selected file contents to the clipboard.
+- **Y/Enter**: Copy content of all selected files to the clipboard.
 - **Q**: Quit.

-The upper window shows the current directory's contents ([D] for directories, [X] for selected files).
-The lower window lists selected files.

 ## Example

 Select a few source files, press Enter, and paste the clipboard contents into your LLM interface—formatted and ready to go!

-## License

-MIT License.
-See LICENSE file for details.

-## Contributing

-Pull requests and issues are welcome!
-Feel free to improve features or add support for other shells beyond Zsh.